timmaurice/lovelace-blitzortung-lightning-card/README.md

 ### Map Integration

 The card uses the `geo_location.lightning_strike_*` entities to plot strikes on an interactive map.
 If your Home Assistant `zone.home` is configured, it will also be displayed as a reference point.
-The map initially zooms to fit all displayed points and will stop auto-zooming as soon as you interact with it (pan or zoom).
-Standard `+/-` zoom controls and a recenter button are provided for easy navigation.
+The map features auto-zoom, which initially adjusts the view to fit all displayed strikes.
+This is automatically disabled when you interact with the map (pan or zoom), allowing for free exploration.
+The recenter button not only centers the map on the strikes but also re-enables auto-zoom.
+Standard `+/-` zoom controls are also provided for easy navigation.
 To enable this feature, simply toggle the "Show Map" option in the card's visual editor.

 ## Example Configuration